 Typically a bridging loan will cost about 1% a month as an interest rate (more if it's higher risk).
 There are companies and individuals who might offer better terms, but this is pretty much an industry standard.
 Click To Tweet

 Be careful of firms hooking you in with really low rates!
-From experience they are used to tempt you into applying and then they will find a reason to increase the interest rate; the valuation didn’t stack up, your application throw up some issues, whatever!
-Remember this sector is unregulated and they can pretty much change the terms of the deal right up to the last moment, until you sign the legal paperwork!
+From experience they are used to tempt you into applying and then they will find a reason to increase the interest rate; the valuation didn’t stack up, your application throws up some issues, whatever!
+Remember this sector is unregulated and they can pretty much change the terms of the deal right up to the last moment until you sign the legal paperwork!

 If you are using a broker a reasonable fee is 1-1.5% of the loan amount.
 Depending on the deal, the broker and lender, you might be able to include the fee in the overall borrowing amount, thereby avoiding to have to physically find this money upfront.

 A broker is likely to also charge an administrative/research/application/commitment fee of a few hundred pounds.
 Remember if they are able to manage the process, make a recommendation, help you find a solution, and avoid some of the earlier pitfalls I’ve highlighted, they are worth every penny.